Hoffman Estates High School

 Hoffman Estates High School (HEHS) is a public four-year high school located in Hoffman Estates, Illinois, a northwest suburb of Chicago, in the United States.
 It is part of Township High School District 211, which also includes James B. Conant High School, William Fremd High School, Palatine High School, and Schaumburg High School.

-As of September 2025, Hoffman Estates High School is the most diverse non-charter, non-magnet public high school in Illinois, and the eighth-most diverse in the United States.
+As of September 2025, Hoffman Estates High School is the most diverse non-charter, non-magnet public high school in Illinois, and the twenty-seventh most diverse in the United States.

 History

 Hoffman Estates High School, built to house an enrollment of 2500 students, opened in the fall of 1973 as a freshman-sophomore school.
 The first senior class graduated in 1976.
 Hoffman Estates High School serves sections of Hoffman Estates, Schaumburg, Hanover Park, and Streamwood.

 Former principal Terri Busch received the 2002–2003 Illinois State Board of Education’s Award of Excellence as a school administrator for outstanding contributions to Illinois education.

 Hoffman Estates High School's held a German Exchange with its sister school, Bertolt Brecht Gymnasium in Munich, Germany, for 26 uninterrupted years.
 A new exchange with Melanchthon Gymnasium Nürnberg began in 2008, replacing the Bertolt Brecht exchange.

 In March 2000, Hoffman Estates High School sent the first Special Olympic Unified Floor Hockey Team in the state to Anchorage, Alaska.
 In July 2003, a Hoffman Estates Special Olympic athlete represented Illinois and the United States in Dublin, Ireland.
 The volleyball team took first place at World Games.
 Special Olympics events at Hoffman Estates High School include volleyball, basketball, track, and snowshoeing.
 Peer coaching is provided by the peer partners.
 In 2004, the Hawks went to state for track and snowshoeing.

 The main corridor is adorned with paintings of Walter Payton on the walls to symbolize the Hall-of-Famer who served as the basketball assistant coach of the team after his retirement from the Bears.

 Thomas O. Hillesheim was the first principal of Hoffman Estates High School.
 He was followed by Dennis Garber.
 Terri Busch was Hoffman's third principal.
 James Britton was Hoffman's fourth principal, and was replaced by Joshua Schumacher after Britton's promotion to the district offices.
 On January 16, 2020, Michael Alther was appointed to be Hoffman Estates High School's sixth principal.

 In 2013, a team from the school won the prestigious Argonne National Laboratory's 18th annual Rube Goldberg Machine Contest.

 Since 2013, the Business Professionals of America parliamentary procedure teams have consistently taken first and second place at state competition and have ranked in the top 10 in the country at national competition.

 The Hoffman Estates High School Booster Club organizes various support activities for the school each year.